-- 2) The height of lighting fixtures should be appropriate to adjacent buildings and a pedestrian-scale streetscape.
+- 1) The height of lighting fixtures should be appropriate to adjacent buildings and a pedestrian-scale streetscape.

-Wall Mounted fixtures should be mounted no higher than 12-15 feet above grade, depending on the size of the building (see Figure 98).
+Figure 101.
+Illustration showing the use of multiple low powered light fixtures to produce pedestrian scale lighting with even distribution.

-Pole mounted fixtures should be no higher than 15 feet above grade (see Figure 98).
+A = maximum height of wall mounted fixtures, 12-15 feet

-- 3) Streetlights should be located between street trees to avoid interference by tree canopies and provide better illumination coverage.
+B = maximum height of pole mounted fixtures, 15 feet

-New streetlights should use the same light standards and fixtures as those currently installed along Adams Street in Milton Village.
+- a) Wall Mounted fixtures should be mounted no higher than 12-15 feet above grade, depending on the size of the building (see Figure 98). - b) Pole mounted fixtures should be no higher than 15 feet above grade (see Figure 98). - 2) Streetlights should be located between street trees to avoid interference by tree canopies and provide better illumination coverage. - a) New streetlights should use the same light standards and fixtures as those currently installed along Adams Street in Milton Village.